When Bob Dylan asked Leonard Cohen how long it took him to write “Hallelujah,” Cohen lied: “Two years,” he said.

 Almost 30 years since that conversation between the two orphic songwriters in a Paris café, over 300 performers have covered “Hallelujah,” including Dylan himself.
 At one point, Cohen addressed its pervasiveness by jokingly calling for a moratorium on the song.

 But if this ubiquity says anything, it offers proof of the song’s universality.
 Not sad or happy, the song embraces the need for the former to experience the latter.
 Most importantly, in the wake of his death, it reminds us that loss itself is an affirmation of connection.

 The song is simple, as many sensitive college freshmen with guitars have shown.
-The meter rocks back-and-forth in iambic tetrameter, for the most part – the traditional ballad form.
+The meter rocks back-and-forth in iambic tetrameter—the traditional ballad form.
 The rhyme scheme of each verse unremittingly pairs “you” (pronounced ya) with “hallelujah.”
 And the chorus repeats a single word.

-And now, Leonard Cohen is dead.
-It seems fitting that he would leave us the perfect anthem to his own passing – a song to both mourn his loss and celebrate his life.
+And now Leonard Cohen is dead, but he has left us the perfect anthem to his own passing—a song to both mourn our loss and celebrate his life.